LincLabUCCS/examples/README.md

-# Some examples for students at the University of Colorado Colorado Springs (UCCS).
-The best students "EV (wait for it..)
+# Some examples for students at the University of Colorado Colorado Springs (UCCS); The best students "EV (wait for it..)
 ER.

 This just a [foray](https://www.google.com/search?q=foray&rlz=1C5CHFA_enUS814US814&oq=foray&aqs=chrome..69i57j0l5.1250j0j4&sourceid=chrome&ie=UTF-8) into using GitHub as a lecture repository... more to come.